-How CPOs see the future?
+How CPOs See the Future?
 Highlights from the ProcureCon Report

-Digitalization, Procurement, Trends and Technology
+Digitalization, Industry Trends and Technology, Procurement Trends

 The ProcureCon Europe 2017 Survey Report is an interesting read.
 Consider this: 25% of the respondents were CPOs, 30% were Heads of Indirect Procurement, another 25% Heads of Direct Procurement, and 10% held the title of VP of Procurement – that is 90% of the respondents holding a strategic role within procurement.
 What is more, unlike many surveys, every respondent was personally interviewed by appointment.
 No hasty conclusions provided by a dubious audience, filling in an online questionnaire.

 100 procurement leaders from across Western Europe and the Nordics (with 5% from the USA) were focused onto 3 topic areas: automation and the future of procurement, digital transformation, and suppliers and supply chains.
 They shared their views in total on 17 questions – which doesn’t seem like a lot, but when you see the depth of the answers you will agree that a lot of ground gets covered.

 Almost 50% of organizations surveyed see automation of procurement processes a high priority – the other half say it is on the radar.
 I think this somewhat generic question serves to highlight the current state of procurement: focused and proactive.